Back to Practice Data Structures

 Show Answer & Explanation

-Correct Answer: B — Adversarial attacks
+Correct Answer: A - Adversarial attacks

 Universal hashing randomly selects hash function to prevent adversarial worst-case inputs.